encodeous/VirtualEdit/README.md

 ## `Usage`

 Just to reiterate. `VirtualEdit` is a *library* designed for **developers**.
-It is not a plugin that can be installed and used on a server.
+It is not a plugin that can be used independently on a server.
 Other developers are free to create plugins that use VirtualEdit for their own use-cases, like the ones mentioned above.

+## `Dependencies`

+`VirtualEdit` depends on the following:
+- Paper (Bukkit and Spigot are not supported)
+- ProtocolLib

 ### `Maven`